onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

      properties:
        name: {get_param: [vm_name_list, %index%]}

-Although this appears to use the nth entry of the vm\_name\_list list for the nth element of the ResourceGroup, it will in fact result in a Heat exception.
-When parameters are provided as a list (one for each element of a ResourceGroup), you must pass the complete parameter to the nested template along with the current index as separate parameters.
+Although this appears to use the nth entry of the vm_name_list list for the nth element of the OS::Heat::ResourceGroup, it will in fact result in a Heat exception.
+When parameters are provided as a list (one for each element of a OS::Heat::ResourceGroup), you must pass the complete parameter to the nested template along with the current index as separate parameters.

 Below is an example of an **acceptable** Heat Syntax for a
 ResourceGroup: